ISE-Research/Issue-Reports-Management/README.md

 Access this dataset and source code by following this link: <a href="https://github.com/MalihehIzadi/IssueReportsManagement" target="_blank">https://github.com/MalihehIzadi/IssueReportsManagement</a>

 ## Citation
-This work is accepted for publication in [EMSE Journal](https://rdcu.be/cGbS4), under the title of "Predicting the Objective and Priority of Issue Reports in Software Repositories".
+This work is accepted for publication in [Empirical Software Engineering Journal](https://rdcu.be/cGbS4), under the title of "Predicting the Objective and Priority of Issue Reports in Software Repositories".

 ```python
 @article{izadi2022predicting,